Garagali: Amenities

-Garagali (population c.
-1,000) is a small village in Jajpur district, Odisha state, India.
-It is governed locally as a part of Kundal town.
 The village has two schools: Garagali UGME School and Malihasuni Bidyapitha Garagali High School, which is named after village goddess Maa Malihasuni.
-The hamlet also has a Brundaban Chandra temple, Maa Durga Mandap, where Durga Puja is celebrated annually.
+The hamlet also has a Brundaban Chandra temple, Maa Durga Mandap, where Durga Puja is celebrated annually.There is Mela Bata (annual Nama jajnya is Celebrated) Maa Mallyasuni temple-famous western faced deity is worshipped by the Hindus, annual function on Rahas Purnima and saptasati chandi jajnya with Basanti Durga puja held in the month of Chaitra.
+Village prominent Hindu deity is Sri Gopinath Jew.